 Don’t forget how important it is to communicate with your candidates – more on this here.

-These are just a few examples of how much of a god-send the good old Applicant Tracking System can be, not just for organisation or time management but in terms of actually sifting through those endless CVs.
+These are just a few examples of how much of a godsend the Applicant Tracking System can be.

 The recruitment technology game has changed over the last decade and software is no longer a secret just for big brands and big companies.
-Flat Fee Recruiter includes free use of its ATS with all online job advertising campaigns and we can also discuss supplying an effective system specifically for your company needs so don’t hesitate to get in touch with us on 0113 322 7243 or drop us an email at
+Flat Fee Recruiter includes free use of its ATS with all online job advertising campaigns and we can also discuss supplying an Applicant Tracking System specifically for your company needs, don’t hesitate to get in touch with us on 0113 322 7243 or drop us an email at

 If you liked this blog, we think you’d also like: